 WHEN A COACH CALLS YOU

 If a coach calls you, be an active participant on the phone.
 Don’t just sit there and receive a lecture.
 Think on your feet—ask questions, make observations.
 At the end of the call, thank the coach for taking the time to call you.
-Let him know that you will be in touch in the near future.
+Let them know that you will be in touch in the near future.
 If you do a good job promoting yourself to coaches, as a senior you will start receiving phone calls from your candidate coaches.
 Your work will have begun to put you in the recruiting spotlight.
 This does not mean, however, that you should stop calling the coaches.

 You should definitely reciprocate from time to time.
 It’s a great way to raise your standing.
-In other words, if a coach has been calling you, a call from you will leave him feeling very positive about your recruitment.
+In other words, if a coach has been calling you, a call from you will leave them feeling very positive about your recruitment.

 Stay tuned for more of “Make the Team”, written by CaptainU CEO, Avi Stopper with #MaketheTeam